Support

 What this guide covers

-• SIM and APN preparation
+• Check SIM and APN first

-• Power and solar expectations
+• Be realistic about power and solar

 Before you start